 The SIM supports four sources of reset.
-The two asynchronous sources are the external RESET pin and the Power-On Reset (POR).
-The two synchronous sources are the software reset, which is generated within the SIM itself by writing to the SIM_CONTROL register, and the COP reset.
+The two asynchronous sources are the external \overline{RESET} pin and the Power-On Reset (POR).
+The two synchronous sources are the software reset, which is generated within the SIM itself, by writing to the SIM_CONTROL register, and the COP reset.

 Reset begins with the assertion of any of the reset sources.
 Release of reset to various blocks is sequenced to permit proper operation of the device.
-A POR reset is first extended for 2^{21} clock cycles to permit stabilization of the clock source, followed by a 32 clock window in which SIM clocking is initiated.
-It is then followed by a 32 clock window in which peripherals are released to implement Flash security, and, finally, followed by a 32 clock window in which the core is initialized.
+A POR reset is declared when reset is removed and any of the three voltage detectors (1.8V POR, 2.2V core voltage, or 2.7V I/O voltage) indicate a low supply voltage condition.
+POR will continue to be asserted until all voltage detectors indicate a stable supply is available (note that as power is removed POR is not declared until the 1.8V core voltage threshold is reached.)
+A POR reset is then extended for 64 clock cycles to permit stabilization of the clock source, followed by a 32 clock window in which peripherals are released to implement Flash security, and, finally, followed by a 32 clock window in which the core is initialized.
 After completion of the described reset sequence, application code will begin execution.